Diamond Certified Experts: Auto Body Care

 Scratch and chip repair

-Mr. Rodriguez says there’s a simple test to determine whether this is the case.
+Mr. Trago says there’s a simple test to determine whether this is the case.
 “Run your fingernail across the scratch.
 If it drops into a groove, this indicates a deeper scratch that will likely require additional paint.
 If, however, your fingernail brushes seamlessly over it, it means the scratch hasn’t penetrated the paint coat and there’s a good chance it will polish out.”
-To polish out a scratch, Mr. Rodriguez says to simply apply some rubbing compound to a rag and rub it vigorously over the affected area.
+To polish out a scratch, Mr. Trago says to simply apply some rubbing compound to a rag and rub it vigorously over the affected area.
 Within seconds, the scratch should be gone.

 1. Use a combination of ultra-fine grit sandpaper and soapy water to remove the scratch.